Minutes from April 26, 2018

 Christiana makes a motion to end the meeting, Brandon seconds it.
 All in favor, and the meeting is officially over.

-Minutes will be approved at an upcoming board meeting.
+Minutes approved at June 20 meeting.